 Xu: There are so many Japanese scientists getting the Nobel Prize.
 Could you share what is the best thing Japanese education offer to the children?

-Oura: People who have basic knowledge such as important things taught from parents and families when they are young, real experiences gained in nature, and so on will be of great help to the rest of their lives, in addition to school education.
-As Tora-san says, parents’ responsibility in child rearing is great.
+Oura-san: People who have basic knowledge such as important things taught from parents and families when they are young, real experiences gained in nature and such will be of great help in the rest of their lives, in addition to school education.
+As Tora-san says, parents have a great responsibility in rearing a child.

-Xu: The father-children relationship in this documentary: is it typical in Japan?
+Xu: About the father-children relationship in this documentary: is it typical in Japan?
 Most of the 7 children really obeyed the father and did what he told them to do.